microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/educationsynchronizationdataprovider.md

 Represents the source SIS schema.
 This allows the system to know how to map the incoming data to the Azure Active Directory (Azure AD) schema.

+> [!NOTE]
-> **Note:** This complex type is abstract.
+> This complex type is abstract.
 Refer to the specific types of data providers listed.

 ## Derived types
 | Type | Description |